 Undergraduate students who are interested in gaining research experience in the LLaMA lab can apply here.

 My research focuses on the cognitive, linguistic and experiential factors that support language learning.
-Links to publications and CV found above.
+Links to publications above.
 Some recent research questions have included: